 It’s also worth thinking about how you find applicants.
 Do you rely on word of mouth?
 Or do you tend to stick to your existing networks?
 As Edgar Villanueva explained in his book Decolonizing Wealth, “A lot of foundations are lazy, funding the usual suspects, which most often are white-led organizations adept at creating glossy promotional materials and/or whose leaders have extensive Rolodexes that grant them more access to funders.”

-4. Use structure
+4. Use structure to make decisions

 If your team is making decisions based on gut feel or casual conversations, it’s easy for bias to sneak its way into the process undetected.
 Uniformity in how you make assessments—whether of job candidates or grantees—will help you achieve equity.